youzan/vant/packages/vant/src/highlight/README.md

 ### Intro

 Highlight the specified text content.
+Please upgrade `vant` to >= v4.8.0 before using this component.

 ### Install